SageInfinity/CustomFPS/README.md

 | No icon in EXE | Verify `icon.ico` in build directory |
 | GPU not detected | Install latest graphics drivers |
 | Image load failed | Use absolute paths for images |

+##If your hardware is too weak, the actual fps would not be same as the target.

 ## Credits 🙌
 **Developer**: SageInfinity